Philippe A. Melas

 Research

-For my research as a PI, I am grateful to have received project support from a range of funding sources, including the Swedish Research Council, the Swedish Brain Foundation, the Alcohol Research Council of the Swedish Alcohol Retailing Monopoly, the Åke Wibergs Foundation, the Petrus and Augusta Hedlunds Foundation, the Magnus Bergvall Foundation, the Royal Physiographic Society in Lund, the Sigurd and Elsa Goljes Minne Foundation, the Lars Hiertas Minne Foundation, the Loo and Hans Ostermans Foundation, Karolinska Institutet's Research Grants, and the Längmanska Foundation.
-These grants have enabled me to pursue my research and have contributed to the advancement of the field of addiction research.
+I am deeply grateful to the funders who have made my research possible.
+As principal investigator, I have received project support from the Swedish Research Council, the Swedish Brain Foundation, the Alcohol Research Council of the Swedish Alcohol Retailing Monopoly, Karolinska Institutet, the Åke Wiberg Foundation, the Petrus and Augusta Hedlund Foundation, the Magnus Bergvall Foundation, the Royal Physiographic Society in Lund, the Sigurd and Elsa Golje Memorial Foundation, the Lars Hierta Memorial Foundation, the Loo and Hans Osterman Foundation, the Längmanska Foundation, and other private foundations.

 Teaching